phpmyadmin/localized_docs/source/intro.rst

 * create, edit, export and drop events and triggers
 * communicate in `62 different languages
   <http://www.phpmyadmin.net/home_page/translations.php>`_
-* synchronize two databases residing on the same as well as remote servers see :ref:`faq9_1`

 A word about users